 Dick Millington’s career began in 1947 as a letterer for the Daily Mirror, while attending St Martins School of Art as a part-time student.
 After his National Service in the 1950s, Dick went to work again as a balloon letterer for the Daily Mail, then in 1963, when his drawing talents were noticed, he became a freelance cartoonist for the United Features Syndicate in the US.

-He became editor of children’s comics like TV Comic, Pippin and Playland in 1966 and created Mighty Moth for TV Comic – one of several long-running characters in the title that did not have a TV origin – which ran from 1959 to 1989.
-He also scripted “The Telegoons” which was drawn art by Bill Titcombe, “Basil Brush” and “The Moonbeams” for Pippin.
+He then became editor of children’s comics like TV Comic, Pippin and Playland in 1966 and created Mighty Moth for TV Comic – one of several long-running characters in the title that did not have a TV origin – which ran from 1959 to 1989.
+He also scripted “The Telegoons” which was drawn art by Bill Titcombe, “Basil Brush”, “Doctor Who”, and “The Moonbeams” for Pippin.

 “I wrote the stories and drew the entertainment for 16 years in the Sixties and Seventies, along with ‘Basil Brush’,” Millington told the Daily Mail in 2002 when asked if he was the Moth’s creator by a reader.
 “My career in humour began in early youth when I was stooge to my dad, a semi-professional comedian (‘don’t give up the day job’) whose stage name was Billy Jiggs.